 Many airlines operate to and fro this airport from various Indian cities.
 This terminal is known for handling about 40 million passengers.
 Here is how you can reach Mumbai by air.

-By Road.
 Depending upon your location, you can also consider traveling via road.
 The road networks connecting Mumbai are very well-maintained.
 Here is how you can reach here by road.

 You can also consider traveling via interstate buses to reach Mumbai.
 The Mumbai Central Bus Station is the primary bus terminus situated in the center of Mumbai.
 From this terminus, you can easily board buses (luxury, semi-luxury, passenger, or express) of MSRTC (Maharashtra State Road Transport Corporation).

-By Train.
 The main train station is the Chatrapati Shivaji Terminus.
 A few years ago, it was known as the Victoria Terminus.
 It is no less than a historic train station and did you know that it is even considered a UNESCO World Heritage Site?

 The city of Mumbai is very well connected by the train network.
 If you are coming from the Central, Western, or Eastern Part of Mumbai, then you should be deboarding at the Chhatrapati Shivaji Terminus.
 However, if you are traveling here from the northern side, then you must consider deboarding here at the Mumbai Central Station.
 After you deboard at the station, you will need to cover the further distance by cab to reach your respective destination.